Guidelines for Faculty Using Reserves

 Completing the Form

-Faculty and instructors may use the On-Site Reserves Form in Microsoft Word to place physical copies of books and selected readings on on-site reserve.
+Faculty and instructors may use the On-Site Reserves Form Word Document in Microsoft Word to place physical copies of books and selected readings on on-site reserve.
 Lists submitted using this form may include library books, VHS tapes, DVDs and/or personal copies of material.
 Library books will be retrieved by library staff.
 (Please note that books obtained through Interlibrary Loan cannot be placed on Reserve.)
 All personal copy material must be brought to the Morris Library Circulation and Reserve Desk before processing can begin.

 Please fill in all required fields.
 Using the “tab” key will move the cursor from one field to the next.
 A blank form can be obtained by downloading and printing out the form without completing any fields.